Exponential Smoothing: A Guide to Getting Started

 plot of the number of passengers over time

-We can see that the number of passengers appears to be increasing over time, with some seasonality as well.
+We can see that the number of passengers appears to be increasing, with some seasonality as well.

 Performing SES